nguyensjsu/fa18-202-crazy-spartans/WeeklyReport/ShikangJin.md

 #### **What I did since the last weekly scrum:**
  - Added audio to the game.
 Set the basic rules and scores to the game.

+#### **What I plan to do this week**
+ - Combine the game and publish the game.

 #### **What blockers I have**
  - Wait for the 3D version of game and combine it.
-Need to make Ad Vedio for the game.
+ - Need to make Ad Vedio for the game.